CodexLabs/alloy_fugitive/README.md

 ## Background

-This is a fork of Aaron Saunders alloy_fugitive, which is in turn an Alloy port of TiBounty Hunter which is a Titanium port of Bounty Hunter app from 'deep dive into objective-c' or something along those lines.
+This is a fork of Aaron Saunders alloy_fugitive, which is in turn an Alloy port of TiBounty Hunter

 Regardless, What makes this version special is that I have wrapped Calabash-ios with two bash scripts to bring you Cucumber testing with Titanium (and Alloy).